Hiring a Japanese Virtual Assistant

 Decide who you’re looking for

 The first thing to do is figure out what you need help with.
 For myself, the primary thing I was looking for was someone who could do first level Japanese customer support for Doorkeeper.
 I had been doing it myself, which had mixed results.
 On the one hand, some customers were glad they could talk directly to the founder.
-On the other, I'm not a native Japanese speaker (not even fully fluent), so composing responses was time consuming and they weren't even in proper Japanese (to the point sometimes people replied to my emails in English).
+On the other, my Japanese ability leaves a lot to be desired, so composing responses was time consuming and they weren’t even in proper Japanese (to the point sometimes people replied to my emails in English).

 The person I was looking for obviously had to be a native Japanese speaker.
 I also wanted someone who could be regularly available, as opposed to in short bursts, so that replies went out to customers quickly.
-English comprehension was also important, as I'm much faster and accurate when communicating in English.
-Finally, I wanted to work with a single individual, as opposed to a team, as to do support independently, the assistant would need to become familiar with Doorkeeper itself.
+English comprehension was also important, as I’m much faster and accurate when communicating in English.
+Finally, I wanted someone who could work largely independently with minimal instructions, and so I thought a single individual that would get familiar with the product and the processes over time would be better suited then a team.

 Finding Japanese virtual assistants